 First, there are so many travel rewards credit cards available.
-Second, many people believe credit card myths which can make applying for them stressful.
+Second, many people believe credit card myths which make even thinking about where to start so stressful!

-Before I continue, though, it’s important to point out that you’ll need a credit score of 700+ to qualify for most travel rewards credit cards.
-Use a free service like Credit Sesame to find out your credit score and always pay off your credit card balances in full at the end of the month.
+Before continuing, though, it’s important to understand, you’ll need a credit score of 700+ to qualify for most travel rewards credit cards.
+Many credit cards offer customers the ability to check their credit score.

-Travel Rewards Credit Cards for Beginners: The First 5 to Get + a Strategy
+The First 5 to Get + a Strategy

 I’ve outlined a step-by-step strategy for beginners getting started with travel rewards credit cards.
 Keep in mind this strategy is the ideal in order to maximize Chase’s travel rewards given their 5/24 rule.
 No matter what, you should always do what’s best for your travel goals and finances.

 What is the Chase 5/24 rule and Why is It so Important to Know?

 The major banks have their application rules and Chase, by far, has the most restrictive.
 If you’ve been approved for 5 or more credit cards in the last 24 months from any bank, Chase will deny your application even if you have a stellar credit score.
 Travel hackers affectionately refer to this rule as 5/24.

 Combine this with the fact that Chase offers some of the best travel rewards credit cards, in terms of welcome bonuses and long-term spending value, and you can begin to see the problem this rule can unknowingly pose to miles and points beginners.

 Too many credit cards from other banks in the last 24 months likely means being locked out of the Chase Ultimate Rewards travel program until time passes and less than 5 new credit card applications show on your credit score report.

 Chase 5/24 Rule: Subject to vs Adding to your Overall Count